 The material on our Communication Services is given for general information only, and does not constitute professional advice.
 You should take specific advice before taking a course of action as we do not accept directly or indirectly any responsibility for loss arising directly or indirectly from reliance on information on the Communication Services.
 Given that the Internet uses an open system we cannot warrant that Communication Services and downloads reach you virus-free.
 You must, therefore, take all appropriate precautions for your own safety.
 Copyright © 2018 East Coast Fittings Limited.
 All rights reserved.

-Please note that East Coast Fittings are suppliers to the trade only.
+Please note that East Coast Fittings Limited are suppliers to the trade only.

 East Coast Fittings Limited